TwinIsland/Canfig/readme.md

 #### **Step 3: Evaluate the Candy**

-there is a comprehensive test case inside the evaluator, so, to evaluate/run, just execute:
+there is a comprehensive test case inside the evaluator, so, to evaluate/test, just run:

 ```shell
 python3 evaluator.py sample/sample.candy